 Even though she ate large amounts of food, she found herself ravenously hungry and began gaining weight rapidly.
 Only 1.5 years following her diagnosis, Charlotte gained about 70 pounds, weighing over 150 pounds.

-Soon after, Charlotte embarked on a journey to lose weight and fully control type 1 diabetes, which involved eliminating heavily processed foods and eating a low-carbohydrate paleo diet.
+Soon after, Charlotte embarked on a journey to lose weight and fully control type 1 diabetes, which involved eliminating heavily processed foods, eating a low-carbohydrate paleo diet, seeking out zero carb foods for diabetics, and monitoring her weight, net carbs, and insulin injections with laser focus to ensure she'd avoid any habits that would raise blood sugar levels.

 In combination with moderate exercise, Charlotte began losing weight.
 As a paleo food blogger, she made sugar-free, “low carb” treats to satisfy her cravings for carbohydrate-rich food and was able to lose about 32 pounds.

-Charlotte limited her carbohydrate intake to no more than 50 grams per day, yet still experienced high blood glucose values (over 300 mg/dL) after eating a banana or half a sweet potato.
+Charlotte limited her carbohydrate intake to no more than 50 grams per day, yet despite avoiding carbs in the morning, afternoon, and evening as a part of her diabetes diet, she still experienced high blood glucose values (over 300 mg/dL) after eating a banana or half a sweet potato.

 She often complained to herself: “I eat almost no carbs and yet my blood sugar is still high!
 How is this possible?”

 To make things worse, Charlotte developed hypothyroidism (a sluggish thyroid gland and low thyroid hormone production) and lost her period for 7 years.

 Women who suffer from insulin-dependent diabetes often also experience amenorrhea as a result of blood glucose dysregulation.
 An elevated A1c (consistently elevated blood sugar levels) is associated with amenorrhea in women with type 1 diabetes.

-Better control over blood glucose levels corresponds with improved menstrual regulation among type 1 diabetes patients.
+Better control over elevated blood glucose levels (preventing high and low blood sugar) corresponds with improved menstrual regulation among type 1 diabetes patients.

 In addition, research indicates a correlation between low-carbohydrate diets and amenorrhea in women.

-This evidence demonstrates that controlling blood glucose, lowering A1c, and increasing whole carbohydrate intake may promote recovery from amenorrhea in women living with diabetes.
+This evidence demonstrates that controlling blood glucose, lowering A1c, and increasing whole carbohydrate intake to get back to normal blood sugar readings may promote recovery from amenorrhea in women living with diabetes.